Evaluating the treatments for lame dairy cows suffering from claw horn lesions

-Principal investigator: Jon Huxley
+Investigator(s): Jon Huxley

 The aim of this research was to undertake a clinical trial to determine the best treatment to reduce the duration of lameness caused by claw horn lesions (a group of diseases causing lameness) in dairy cattle.
-In a previous study we tested treatments in a population of cows which were newly and mildly lame.
-Unfortunately farmers are often a little slow identifying and treating lameness, so in this study we selected a population of cows which were more chronically lame, i.e. more representative of the cows which are treated on farm.
+In a previous study they tested treatments in a population of cows which were newly and mildly lame.
+Unfortunately farmers are often a little slow identifying and treating lameness, so in this study they selected a population of cows which were more chronically lame, i.e. more representative of the cows which are treated on farm.

-We conducted a randomised, controlled clinical trial (the gold standard study for testing different treatment options for a condition) on seven dairy farms to test three different treatments:
+The investigators conducted a randomised, controlled clinical trial (the gold standard study for testing different treatment options for a condition) on seven dairy farms to test three different treatments: